COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

-We get a lot of questions about qualifying for child care assistance and the process involved in receiving it, so we’ve compiled the most frequently asked questions here for easy reference.
-Currently enrolled families can also download the Parent Handbook here (Spanish: Manual de Padres).
-If you have any further questions, please contact our Resource and Referral Specialists for more help!
+Currently, enrolled families can also download the Parent Handbook here (Spanish: Manual de Padres).
+If you have further questions, please contact our Resource and Referral Specialists for more help!

 General Questions